-For example, in the domain of medical research, a user might want to find sentences discussing the efficacy of a specific drug in treating a particular condition, such as ``the effectiveness of drug X in managing hypertension."
+For example, in the domain of medical research, an agent might want to find sentences discussing the efficacy of a specific drug in treating a particular condition, such as ``the effectiveness of drug X in managing hypertension".
 Or they can go more abstract, and look for ``substance abuse in animals'' or ``a transfer of a disease between two species''.
 Outside of the hard sciences, one may want to search the corpus for sentences related to a historical event, such as ``an important battle fought during World War II'' or ``a significant scientific discovery in the field of physics".
-An international relation researcher may want to scour a corpus for ``one country threatening the economic of another country'', a trader may search for ``a transaction involving precious metals'', and a pop-culture journalist may search twitter for ``a fight between two celebrities''.
+In international relations research context, the agent may want to scour a corpus for ``one country threatening the economy of another country'', in a trading context an agent may search for ``a transaction involving precious metals'', and a pop-culture journalism an agent may search twitter for ``a fight between two celebrities''.